 With more than 2,200 families in desperate need of a home in the borough, leader of Ealing Council Julian Bell said this is a “superb response” to a growing problem.

-“I think Hope Gardens is the right name for this place because it really will provide hope for families who are in really challenging circumstances,” he said at the launch.
+“I think Hope Gardens is the right name for this place because it really will provide hope for families who are in really challenging circumstances,” he said.

 “Across London we know there is a housing crisis, driven by some of the welfare reform changes and benefit caps putting real pressure on families.